Enterprise Manager logoEM: App Deployment > Applications

 Overview and Background

-Web Apps have been available in BBj for a number of years, and rely upon the BUI technology in BBj.
-Web Apps are truly zero deployment—the only technology or installation needed on a client computer is a compatible web browser; no Java or BBj is required there.
+BUI Web Apps, DWC Web Apps, and WebUI are truly zero-deployment—the only technology or installation needed on a client computer is a compatible web browser; no Java or BBj installation is required there.

 The server-side App Deployment experience is also streamlined.
-Web Apps (BUI) and Desktop Apps are configured for a single application via the Enterprise Manager.
-Each application offers configuration properties that apply generally to both Web and Desktop Apps, as well as properties that are specific to one or the other.
+BUI Web Apps, DWC Web Apps, Desktop Apps, and WebUI applications are configured for a single interface via the Enterprise Manager.
+Each application offers configuration properties that apply generally to all deployment types, as well as properties specific to one or more.
 The Java Runtime Engine (JRE) list gives you full control over which JRE your app should use, and JREs can be added for Windows, Linux, and macOS clients.
-The URLs for each enabled application appear on the Jetty Home Page, and can also be provided to users directly.
+The URLs for each enabled application appear on the Jetty Home Page and can also be provided to users directly.
+For additional information: See App Deployment Tutorial.

 Location